minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 New years eve is also coming soon.
 If your dog is afraid of the fireworks please read [this](https://minimuutti.com/en/blog/new-years-eve-and-the-fireworks/) post.

-Merry christmas and happy new year 2020!
+Merry Christmas and happy new year 2020!

 ![](https://cdn.minimuutti.com/blogi/joulumiki-800px.jpg)